Intuitive machines A spacecraft has landed on the lunar surface, in a historic first for a private company.

 This mission is itself the result of a NASA contract awarded under the agency's Commercial Lunar Cargo Services program.
 The CLPS program is designed to boost the commercial development of landers to deliver scientific and research payloads to the surface of the Moon.
 In total, the Intuitive Machines contract is worth just under $118 million.

-“Starting with our third planned mission, we are seeing more and more non-CLPS payloads from companies and institutions both domestic and international,” said Josh Marshall, director of communications at Intuitive Machines.
+“Starting with our third planned mission, we are seeing more and more non-CLPS payloads from companies and institutions both domestic and international,” said Josh Marshall, director of communications for Intuitive Machines.

 Intuitive Machines' victory comes shortly after another CLPS winner, Astrobotic, failed to put its moon lander.
 That mission was cut short shortly after launch due to a catastrophic propulsion leak.